 What is Included in the Review?

 We currently do theme reviews using the same checks that we included when reviewing plugins.
-We describe the review as basic, because we are not reviewing every single line of code in the theme or guaranteeing that it is free of any vulnerabilities.
-Instead we focus on checking for some high risks issues, that are likely to be exploited if they are discovered, as well as making sure that the themes are performing proper security hardening and security checks, which in addition detecting vulnerabilities that exist now would limit other types of vulnerabilities from being exploited if they existed even if they are added to the theme after the review is done.
+With our reviews we are not reviewing every single line of code in the them or guaranteeing that it is free of all possible security issues, as the first part of that likely would produce poor results and the latter is unlikely to be possible to really accomplish.
+Instead we focus on checking for known high risks issues, which are likely to be exploited if they are discovered based on everything we have seen over the years, as well as making sure that the themes are performing proper security hardening and security checks, which in addition detecting vulnerabilities that exist now, would limit other types of vulnerabilities from being exploitable if they existed, even if the relevant code is added to the theme after the review is done.

 The following items are checked for: